ibmjstart/bluemix-node-mysql-uploader/README.md

    |------------|----------------------------------------------------|
    | *example:* | `$ cf create-service mysql 100 mysql_NMU`          |

-3. From the directory that houses the *app.js* file, push the app with the --no-start option so we can bind our required service before starting.
+3. **From the directory that houses the _app.js_ file** (not from the root directory that contains this *README.md* file), push the app with the --no-start option so we can bind our required service before starting.
 Pass the -c flag to specify the start command that should be used by CloudFoundry to run your app.
 Be sure to give your app a unique app name to be used for its hostname; for instance the example below would result in http://myupload-<username>.ng.bluemix.net.

    | *usage:*   | `$ cf push APP [--no-manifest] [--no-start] [-c COMMAND]`                |
    |------------|--------------------------------------------------------------------------|